 The Company's headquarters consist of two buildings approximating 187,000 square feet of space in Chelmsford, Massachusetts.
-These two buildings were purchased by the Company during fiscal 1999.
+The Company purchased these two buildings during fiscal 1999.
 In fiscal 2000, the Company purchased approximately 179,000 square feet of land adjacent to the two existing lots.
-The Company also maintains offices near Los Angeles and San Jose, California, and in Dallas, Texas, Chanhassen, Minnesota, Madison, Wisconsin, Port St Lucie, Florida, Bellevue, Washington and Vienna, Virginia and has international offices in the United Kingdom, France, the Netherlands and Japan.
+The Company also maintains offices near Los Angeles and San Jose, California, and in Dallas, Texas, Chanhassen, Minnesota, Madison, Wisconsin, Port St. Lucie, Florida, Bellevue, Washington and Vienna, Virginia and has international offices in the United Kingdom, France, the Netherlands and Japan.